 - Tender Huang and Zhao Sun as father and son.
 They were convincing all right.
 I felt that hug when You Long returned from the hospital and the old man thought it was Meng Feng and the other two returning from the park.
 And the old man said he knew his son would make it.
 That was touching indeed.

 - Reality Check.
 At first, I thought there were some careless moments like how Meng Feng didn’t lock her door when she got in the car to escape with Xiao Hai (since it was common sense after all), but in the later parts, I found it flowing along with real-life instances.
 There were little details that helped convince different situations.

 - Genuine.
 Perhaps it might go along with the previous point.
 But what made it likable was its ability to carry through without adding side formulas that would turn into the whole ‘lame’ zone.

 - Theme.
 I liked it that it revolved around the pair of father and son among other types of relationships and happenings in life.
-I guess I’m just sick of watching too much romance stuffs from TW dramas and found it refreshing to see it focus on family or other types of relationship rather than just romance.
-I meant I know everything co-exist at once in other dramas too, but the main focus was always romance between the main leads, and not as much as focused on other types of bonds.
+I guess I’m just sick of watching too much romance stuff from TW dramas and found it refreshing to see it focus on family or other types of relationship rather than just romance.
+I meant I know everything co-exists at once in other dramas too, but the main focus was always romance between the main leads and not as much as focused on other types of bonds.